abbie-codes/nlp-app/README.md

 Opinion Miner was built as a project for Udacity's Front End Development Nanodegree.

+To view the site please visit [this link](https://opinion-miner.netlify.app/)

 Opinion Miner uses MeaningCloud's Sentiment Analysis API to run natural language processing on external articles or blog posts.

 This project uses webpack and sass styling.
 It uses a node.js server, and .env to disguise the API details.

 The webpage was built with HTML, CSS & JS.

 ## Installation